jc-888/portfolio-site/README.md

 ### Things To Do:

-- add gifs and pictures to s3 or cloudfront
+- add gifs and pictures to s3 or cloudfront (done)
 - refactor code
 - add search bar